-Toggle the Hide my email address from recipients option to remove your email address from the Send object.
+Toggle the Hide my email address from recipients option to remove your email address from the Send.
 Send recipients can still validate the trustworthiness of of expected Sends by cross-referencing the Send link with their Sender.
 Hidden-email Send objects will issue a warning to recipients encouraging them to do so:

 For text Sends, toggle the When accessing the Send, hide the text by default option to require recipients to Toggle Visibility in order to see its contents.
-Hiding the text on a Send is a good way to ensure the contents of a Send aren't exposed to unintentional onlookers:
+Hiding the text is a good way to ensure the information in it isn't exposed to unintentional onlookers: